 What is “Dragon’s Breath”?

-A growing trend called “Dragon’s Breath” adds a shocking fog-like twist to food, and also risk of serious injury to anyone eating, drinking or handling it.
+A growing trend called “Dragon’s Breath” adds a shocking fog-like twist to food and risk of serious injury to anyone eating, drinking or handling it.
 Dragon’s Breath is a frozen treat that consists of colorful cereal puffs dipped in flavors and liquid nitrogen.
 Once you put a puff into your mouth, vapor emanates from your nose and mouth due to the liquid nitrogen, hence the name Dragon’s Breath.

 Although this fad allows you to temporarily step into the body of a dragon, liquid nitrogen mixed with cereal puffs is more than just the aesthetic experience.
 In August 2018, the Food and Drug Administration released a warning statement on the dangers of Dragon’s Breath.

 How cold is liquid nitrogen?
 According to researchers at the University of Wisconsin-Madison, liquid nitrogen is 320 degrees Fahrenheit below zero.

 “Using liquid nitrogen in food preparation allows for a very rapid freezing process due to the extremely low temperature of liquid nitrogen,” says Dr. Pilar Ortega, an emergency medicine physician at Advocate Illinois Masonic Medical Center in Chicago.

 “The smoke-like vapors that are released by the liquid nitrogen create a visual effect that can be appealing and exotic, but consuming foods or drinks in which the liquid nitrogen has been applied immediately prior to eating or drinking can be very dangerous.”

 Dr. Ortega explains these cold temperatures can cause burns to internal organs, including the mouth, throat and esophagus.
 Burns are not to be taken lightly, as internal burn injuries are often very serious and even life-threatening.